-The counselor preparation programs in the College of Education are founded on a commitment to developing practitioners and leaders in the counseling field who, in the Vincentian tradition, foster professional commitment responsibility, professional relationships, and critical thinking and reflective practice within a culturally diverse context.
+The counselor preparation programs in the College of Education are founded on a commitment to developing practitioners and leaders in the counseling field who, in Vincentian tradition. professional commitment responsibility, professional relationships, and critical thinking and reflective practice within a culturally diverse context.
 Additionally, candidates within these programs are expected to demonstrate the knowledge, skills, dispositions, and ethical standards as set forth by the Council for the Accreditation of Counseling and Related Educational Programs including the areas of: